-This lawsuit concerns allegations that an employee of the Probation Department was subjected to race, gender, and disability harassment, discrimination and retaliation.

-The Claims Board approved settlement of this matter in the amount of \$95,000.
+This lawsuit concerns allegations that an employee of the Probation Department was subjected to race, gender, and disability harassment, discrimination and retaliation; settlement is recommended in the amount of \$95,000.

-c.
 Chris Edwards, et al. v.
 County of Los Angeles, et al. United States District Court Case No. CV 14-01705 d.
 Gregory Goods v.
-County of Los Angeles, et al. United States District Court Case No. CV 11-02948
+County of Los Angeles, et al. United States District Court Case No. CV 11-02948 e.
+Reginald Smith v.
+County of Los Angeles, et al. United States District Court Case No. CV 11-10666

-This lawsuit alleges the wrongful detention of minor children by the Department of Children and Family Services ("Department") and alleges that employees of the Department made false statements which prolonged the separation.
+This lawsuit alleges the wrongful detention of minor children by the Department of Children and Family Services ("Department") and alleges that employees of the Department made false statements which prolonged the separation; settlement is recommended in the amount of \$340,000.